-This is a major advantage in processing in that the only way to attempt attempting such a thing before was with various EQ curves...which typically made some things sound good, and others muddy.
+This is a major advantage in processing in that the only way to attempt such a thing before was with various EQ curves...which typically made some things sound good, and others muddy.

-If your preset is using lots of equalization to add warmth, see our tips and tricks section for hints on how to use this control to give cleaner not muddy warm audio!
+If your preset is using lots of equalization to add warmth, see our tips and tricks section for hints on how to use this control to give cleaner, "un-muddied" warm audio!

-Punch Mode: This control determines what type of "bass thump" you are enhancing when adjusting the "Bass Thump" control in the quick setup tab.
-Low settings produce a "low impact" thump (the default mode in previous G-Force versions).
+Punch Mode: (unavailable in "Silvio" clipper mode) This control determines what type of "bass thump" you are enhancing when adjusting the "Bass Thump" control in the quick setup tab.
+Low settings produce a "low impact" thump (the default mode in early G-Force versions).
 Higher settings produce a higher impact "punch", or -if you wish- bass punch with authority!